<- array(1:20, c(4, 5))

 and z

-as broadcaster, and you’ll see broadcasting still occurs:
+as broadcasters, and you’ll see broadcasting still occurs:

 broadcaster(x) <- FALSE